opendocsg/slw-judgments-backfill/2010_SGHC_259/report.md

  Koh Siew Huat v PP (MA 241/98): 6 months each of two charges of indirect and nonimmediate grabbing and pressing an employee-maid’s breast, and placing hand on her breast;

- Tok Kok How v PP [1995] 1 SLR 735: 9 months for pressing the knuckles onto the victim’s breast, while at the same time repeatedly holding her shoulders tightly, despite protestation, and asking if she was afraid of being raped; [and 3 strokes of the cane]
+ Tok Kok How v PP <span class="citation">[1995] 1 SLR 735</span>: 9 months for pressing the knuckles onto the victim’s breast, while at the same time repeatedly holding her shoulders tightly, despite protestation, and asking if she was afraid of being raped; [and 3 strokes of the cane]

  PP v Chee Huck Chuan (MA 262/96): 9 months for grabbing the victim from behind and then indirect and non-immediate touching her right breast;

  PP v George Edward Nathan (MA 144/2001): 9 months for indirect and non-immediate touching and caressing the breasts of two women at a bus stop, when offering to help them get up from the floor – both sentences to run consecutively;

- Zeng Guoyuan v PP [1997] 3 SLR 321: 9 months for each of the three charges of massaging the breasts and groin of the victim in the course of an acupressure and acupuncture session; [3 strokes for each charge involving touching of breasts and groin]
+ Zeng Guoyuan v PP <span class="citation">[1997] 3 SLR 321</span>: 9 months for each of the three charges of massaging the breasts and groin of the victim in the course of an acupressure and acupuncture session; [3 strokes for each charge involving touching of breasts and groin]

- Ng Chiew Kiat [2000] 1 SLR 370: 9 months for each of two charges of caressing the victimmaid’s breasts, vagina, right leg and right hand while she was sleeping, and caressing the victim’s breasts and kissed her lips when she was also sleeping [3 strokes of cane for each
+ Ng Chiew Kiat <span class="citation">[2000] 1 SLR 370</span>: 9 months for each of two charges of caressing the victimmaid’s breasts, vagina, right leg and right hand while she was sleeping, and caressing the victim’s breasts and kissed her lips when she was also sleeping [3 strokes of cane for each

  charge]

 11     It is apparent from the above survey that most of the cases did not involve use of force or coercion and were typically fleeting in nature.
 Yet each of them was sentenced between six to nine months.
-The law is clear that the touching of a private part of the body by itself would typically attract a _custodial sentence_ , even if it was a fleeting touch and where no force was used (see _Kwan Peng Hong v Public Prosecutor_ [2000] 2 SLR(R) 824 at [64]):
+The law is clear that the touching of a private part of the body by itself would typically attract a _custodial sentence_ , even if it was a fleeting touch and where no force was used (see _Kwan Peng Hong v Public Prosecutor_ <span class="citation">[2000] 2 SLR(R) 824</span> at [64]):

  Here, it was amply justified for the trial judge to impose a sentence of imprisonment.
 The appellant had touched the underarm that included a small part at the side of the complainant's right breast.
 It was a soft touch.
 It lasted only a few seconds.
 Although the act of molest was minor and neither force nor coercion was used, the touch was on a private body part of the complainant.
 In such cases, there must be a sentence of imprisonment.
 The court must convey the disapprobation with which the court views such offences.
 The message must be unequivocal.
 The court will step in to maintain law and order, when individuals feel inclined to give in to certain impulses.
 And the court will maintain this with robust sanction.
 A fine will send a wrong signal to the public, at least in terms of deterrence.

  [emphasis added]

-12     A fine would only suffice if the act of molest was a relatively minor one: see _Teo Keng Pong v Public Prosecutor_ [1996] 2 SLR(R) 890 where a tuition teacher with no antecedents was fined $ on each charge for four charges for caressing a student’s thigh and a fifth charge of caressing her thigh and squeezing her back; and _Soh Yang Tick v Public Prosecutor_ [1998] 1 SLR(R) 209 where an employer was fined $2,000 for slapping his secretary’s buttock lightly on the spur of the moment.
+12     A fine would only suffice if the act of molest was a relatively minor one: see _Teo Keng Pong v Public Prosecutor_ <span class="citation">[1996] 2 SLR(R) 890</span> where a tuition teacher with no antecedents was fined $ on each charge for four charges for caressing a student’s thigh and a fifth charge of caressing her thigh and squeezing her back; and _Soh Yang Tick v Public Prosecutor_ <span class="citation">[1998] 1 SLR(R) 209</span> where an employer was fined $2,000 for slapping his secretary’s buttock lightly on the spur of the moment.

 **_This Court’s decision_**